|Nutritional Guidelines (per serving)|

 - 1/2 cup chicken stock

-Cut shiitake mushrooms in half and white mushrooms into three pieces.
+Cut the shiitake mushrooms in half and the white mushrooms into three pieces.

 Cover and cook over medium heat until the tofu absorbs the flavor.

-Add carrots, white mushrooms and snap peas to wok.
+Add the carrots, white mushrooms, and snap peas to the wok.